AnyChart/docs.anychart.com/Basic_Charts_Types/Marker_Chart.md

 </tr>
 </tbody></table>

 Now we need to convert this data table into js format as it is acceptable by AnyChart.
-In terms of AnyChart first column represents year and second one contains total income of Box office.
+In terms of AnyChart charting library first column represents year and second one contains total income of Box office.
 Converted Data looks like:

 ```
   chart.marker([